AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2022/fusion-sept-19-22.md

 * Subscribe to or unsubscribe from an information service
 * Perform an action from the Adobe Campaign API
 * Make a custom API call to the Adobe Campaign Classic API

-For more information, see [Adobe Campaign Classic modules](/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-campaign-classic-connector.md).